hcl14/Character_test/README.md

     mask[out == idx] = color
 ```

-There are different choices like parsent, BiSenet, etc. They might have their own alignment (but usually it's FFHQ).
+There are different choices like parsenet, BiSenet, etc. They might have their own alignment (but usually it's FFHQ).

 The result of face parsing model is usually ~20 channel image which is aggregated into a single channel with integer values.
 For BiSenet they are: